zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 	- This is caused by a different kind of floating point error for avatar bones on **HUGE** colliders.
 A workaround for it would be placing smaller box colliders on the areas where you expect people to walk (e.g. airports, tarmac, runways.).

 - Why is it still jiggly?
 	- Please check whether if the OWMLScript is in the Udon Extension Behaviours list in the Sacc Entity.
 Make sure that you are not missing any of the required parameters.
+Make sure you have a reasonable chunk distance as well.
+Unity starts shaking around > 2000m from the origin point of the scene.

+- Why is it that when I enter a plane, the scaling is weird?
+	- Please keep the PlayerParent scale to **1, 1, 1** at all times.

 - Can I implement teleportation?
     - Teleportation is currently experimental at the moment due to the way how the system works.
 An enhancement script will be provided over time.